-Julian is fluent in French and has advanced German-language skills, having worked on disputes and published in both of these languages.
+A native English speaker, Julian is also fluent in French and has advanced German-language skills, having worked on disputes and published in all three of these languages.

 - Briefed to act as local arbitration counsel for a Melbourne-based world-leading research institution in relation to an intellectual property arbitration in the United States (2020-)